President Joe Biden will visit Israel in high-stakes trip – KION546

 Over the weekend, scenes of chaos and confusion poured out of southern Gaza, where families attempting to leave found that the Rafah crossing between Gaza and Egypt remained closed, despite having been previously told that there would be a midday window to leave.

-The issue had been a major topic of discussion between Blinken and Egyptian President Abdel Fattah El-Sisi, and after their in-person meeting, Blinken pledged Sunday that “Rafah will be open.”
+The issue had been a major topic of discussion between Blinken and el-Sisi, and after their in-person meeting, Blinken pledged Sunday that “Rafah will be open.”

 Blinken’s frenzied multi-day trip to the region also included a stop in Saudi Arabia, a country that Biden, as a presidential candidate, had pledged to make a “pariah” on the global stage after the killing of journalist Jamal Khashoggi.
 The secretary of state met with Saudi Crown Prince Mohammed bin Salman, the country’s de facto leader whom the US intelligence community concluded had approved the operation to kill Khashoggi.

-Note: This headline and story have been updated with additional developments.